OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

 4. In the previous code, enter the **sslPort** number you saved previously from the **launchSettings.json** file.

 In the previous code the returned string will be processed to replace carriage return line feeds with `<br>` HTML tags.
-You may occasionally run into situations where a return value that works perfectly fine for .NET in the VSTO Add-in will need to be adjusted on the Office add-in side to work as expected.
+You may occasionally run into situations where a return value that works perfectly fine for .NET in the VSTO Add-in will need to be adjusted on the Office Add-in side to work as expected.
 In this case the REST API and shared class library are only concerned with returning the string.
 The `showUnicode()` method is responsible for formatting return values correctly for presentation.

-### Allow CORS from the Office add-in
+### Allow CORS from the Office Add-in

 The Office.js library requires CORS on outgoing calls, such as the one made from the `ajax` call to the REST API server.
-Use the following steps to allow calls from the Office add-in to the REST API.
+Use the following steps to allow calls from the Office Add-in to the REST API.

 1. In **Solution Explorer**, select the **CellAnalyzerOfficeAddinWeb** project.
 2. From the **View** menu, choose **Properties Window** (if the window is not already displayed).